 Unlike criminal cases – in which the state prosecutes an individual – civil court cases arise where an individual or a business believes their rights have been infringed.

 Types of civil case dealt with in the County Court include:

 - Businesses trying to recover money they are owed;

 - Landowners seeking orders that will prevent trespass.

-Most County Court centres are assigned at least one circuit judge and one district judge, but judicial numbers will vary.
-Circuit judges generally hear cases worth over £15,000 or involving greater importance or complexity.
+Most County Court centres are assigned at least 1 Circuit Judge and 1 District Judge, but judicial numbers will vary.
+Circuit Judges generally hear cases worth over £15,000 or involving greater importance or complexity.
 They also hear many of the cases worth over £5,000 but not over £15,000.